 This project, the Healthy and Positive Ageing Initiative (HaPAI) operates on a national and local level.
 The Initiative commenced in 2014 and will continue, on the basis of a co-funding commitment from the Department of Health, until 2019.
 The Initiative currently has a number of areas of work

 - National Indicators; The first national report containing indicators of positive ageing was published in November 2016.
 The report will be published on a biennial basis after the term of this Initiative;

 - Research and Data mining; The Initiative has established a research fund to commission targeted additional once-off research to fill identified gaps in existing data required to cover all indicators, or configuration of future services and supports for older people; relevant to the design

 - Development of indicators at local authority level, using data collected on a county by county basis.

-More about Positive Ageing and the Positive Ageing Indicators
+More about Positive Ageing

 - This view has informed the approach towards policy development in many countries and is central to the vision set out in the Irish National Positive Ageing Strategy (NPAS), published in 2013.